 Examples I Found Online...

-Here is a storage container that I found on tinyhousetalk.com and was actually made by a company that sells tiny homes (Live Simply Homes).
+Here is a storage container that I found on livesimplyhomes.com and was actually made by them, and they are a company that sells tiny homes.
 The stucco on this container looks to be a complete stucco system, in my opinion judging by the weep screed that runs along the bottom.

 The small window is wrapped with foam trim that adds a nice accent piece and they also incorporated some cultured stone of some sort and two small lights.